buxx/hapic_workshop/README.md

   * Write and decorate a view with error handling
   * Use your own error builder
 * 05
-  * Manage all uncatched exceptions (TODO in run.py)
+  * Manage all uncatched exceptions
 * 06
   * Change web framework